-SLAM's main feature, a part from performance [6], is its user-friendliness and given the great amount of speech data-bases this characteristic is very important for any useful segmentation system.
-In order to reduce manual intervention, SLAM will be transformed in a completely automatic segmentation and labelling system such as the one used in [7] leaving the best segmentation hypothesis to the system and permitting a human intervention in case of system errors.
-AIDA new Italian speech data-base [9] will represent a good test material for SLAM.
+SLAM's main feature, a part from performance [6], is its user-friendliness and given the great amount of speech databases this characteristic is very important for any useful segmentation system.
+In order to reduce manual intervention, SLAM will be transformed in a completely automatic segmentation and labelling system such as the one used in [8] leaving the best segmentation hypothesis to the system and permitting a human intervention in case of system errors.